suchov/suchov.github.io/cv.md

 layout: page
 permalink: /cv/
 ---
-Result-oriented **Engineering Manager** with 19+ years of experience.
+Result-oriented **Engineering Manager** with decades of experience.
 Excel in building offshore and onsite teams, deep practical knowledge in leadership and motivation.
 Extensive experience in R&D, Product Development, Engineering, QC, and a full delivery cycle.

 #### Professional Experience